MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/About/about_PSReadline.md

 ### POWERSHELL COMPATIBILITY

 PSReadLine requires PowerShell 3.0, or newer, and the console host.
 It does not work in PowerShell ISE.
+It does work in the console of Visual Studio Code.

 ### FEEDBACK & CONTRIBUTING TO PSREADLINE

 [PSReadLine on GitHub](https://github.com/lzybkr/PSReadLine)

-Feel free to submit a pull request or submit feedback on the github page.
+Feel free to submit a pull request or submit feedback on the GitHub page.

 ## SEE ALSO